turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 ### Database Configuration

-This generated a really nice configuration file that we are going to tweak.
+This generated a really nice configuration file that we need to tweak for Postgres (vs sqlite default).

 ```js
 module.exports = {